egberts/egberts.github.io-src/content/articles/vim-debugging.md

 -----------------

-As I developed more nested syntaxes and used a longer syntax function name, the one-line status bar finally got overrun and made a screen mess of things.
+As I developed more nested syntaxes and used a longer syntax function name, the one-line status bar got overrun and made a screen-mess of garbled text.

 I fixed that by expanding the status bar into a 2-line status bar.

 To activate a 2-line status at the bottom of your Vim terminal session and start showing your longer highlight debug information as you move your cursor around:

 ```bash